KiwiFlavoredApollo/cobblemon-armors/README.md

 ## !!!
 IMPORTANT !!!

 The armor set features are added again.
-[Cobblemon Armors Feature](https://modrinth.com/mod/cobblemon-armors-feature) mod is no longer required. `enableArmorSetFeature` game rule is added.
+[Cobblemon Armors Feature](https://modrinth.com/mod/cobblemon-armors-feature) mod is no longer required. `enableArmorSetFeatures` game rule is added.

 ## Game Rules

-### `enableArmorSetFeature`
+### `enableArmorSetFeatures`

 If set to `true` (`false` by default), armor set features are enabled.